shikhaInterwork/Email_sender/readMe.md

 <ol type="a">

 <li>
-a) In case of  Welcome Email
+ In case of  Welcome Email
 <code>
 {
 	"email_type" :"Welcome_Email",